PlagueHO/CosmosDB/docs/New-CosmosDbContextToken.md

 ## DESCRIPTION

-Create a new Context Token that can be used to create a resource context.
+This function creates a new Context Token that can be used to create a context containing resource level access tokens.
 This is created from a token retrieved from a Cosmos DB permission for a user.

 ## EXAMPLES